corrode/corrode.github.io/content/blog/ugly/index.md

 ```

 You'd be forgiven if you called it a day at this point.
-However, to truly embrace Rust, it helps to a step back and think about our problem for a little longer.
+However, to truly embrace Rust, it always helps to a step back and think about our problem for a little longer.
+This is where you can really grow as a programmer.

 ## Use Proper Error Handling

-There's a few things we left on the table so far; one obvious one is error handling.
+We left a few things on the table so far; one obvious one is error handling.
 It depends on the business logic how you want to handle invalid lines, but let's assume we want to return an error if the file is malformed.

 ```rust